zamazan4ik/awesome-pgo/article/article.md

 TODO: insert here a meme about a parrot who learned to say "It depends" and became an architect
 TODO: add project examples where such an approach is used
-TODO: write about benchmark infra standardization in some ecosystems as Rust with `cargo bench`
+TODO: write about benchmark infra standardization in some ecosystems as Rust with `cargo bench` and an effect
 TODO: benchmark run fail can lead to PGO performance decrease: https://issues.chromium.org/issues/41491803#comment17
 TODO: an interesting discussions about multiple PGO profiles, memory degradation and performance boost due to better PGO training set: https://issues.chromium.org/issues/41490637
 TODO: Add more benchmark numbers when a PGO training workload and target workload are not completely the same